As written by Anna from Expert World Travel & the Chasing the Donkey team.

 Small town Srebrenica will always be remembered for the Srebrenica massacre and Bosnian Genocide.
 Memorials have been erected for victims from both sides: the Bratunac Memorial for the Serbs and the Genocide Memorial for the Bosnians.

 Srebrenica has many damaged homes and buildings that still stand testament to the war.
-Other than this stoic reminder of the past, Srebrenica is also home to natural thermal springs that are said to have healing properties.
+In addition to this stoic reminder of the past, Srebrenica is also home to natural thermal springs that are said to have healing properties.

 How far is Srebrenica from Sarajevo?